IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-a-tomtom-api-key.md

 Last but not least is to configure a static configuration provider in the Android Application class that provides the key.
 For this you can use a `Navkit2ApiKeyStaticConfigurationProvider` instance.
-The `ExampleApplication` class contains an example explaining how to configure it.
+The `TemplateApplication` class contains an example explaining how to configure it.

 Disable the build-time check by setting the `disableNavkit2ApiKeyBuildTimeCheck` property to `true` in the top-level `gradle.properties` file, or by not applying the